-Please tear out and return this page by August 31.
-2015
+Please return this page by August 30, 2019

-My signature indicates that I have received and have read the South Page Community School Student Handbook for the 2011-2012 school year.
+My signature in idicates t hat I l have received and read the South Page Commur nity S chool Student Handbook for the 2019- -2020 schoo ol year.

-This form will be signed by both the student and his/her parent(s) and returned to the principal's office.
+his form will be signed by both the student and his/her parent(s) and returned to the principal's office.

-Student's Signature
+tudent's Signature

-Parent's Signature
+arent's Signature